cloudmesh-book/book-latex-2018/cloud-clusters/chapters/doc/piazza.md

     unnecessary to start with "Hi Professor:", just leave it away.
 If you want a particular instructor use the name explicitly, such as "Gregor:", e.g. multiple professors may be teaching your course.

-2. You have not specified which article you read, you need to include the URL to the article so we can follow your argument.
+2. You have not specified which article you read, you need to include the **URL** to the article so we can follow your argument.

-3. You have not included the link to your document so we do not know what you are talking about.
-Remember there are many others students in the class
+3. You have not included the **URL** to your document so we do not know what you are talking about.
+Remember there are many others students in the class.
 4. You are using a different name from the one that you are registered with.
 This can lead to confusion when we look up your name.
 We prefer that you use only one name that is associated with your